ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-02-12-are-you-sure-llm.md

 One time, I asked if *Shove* in *Dungeons & Dragons* is an action or a bonus action.
 Initially, it answered that shove is an action.
 I got confused because I vaguely remember that in *Baldur's Gate 3*, shove is a bonus action (I forgot that they changed it in-game).
-So I replied: "are you sure?"&mdash; and ChatGPT gladly changed its answer to the incorrect one.
+So I replied: "are you sure?"&mdash; and ChatGPT gladly changed its answer to the incorrect one!

 There were many moments like this, so I decided to investigate this more systematically.

 ## Evaluating LMs on knowledge-based QA tasks

-I'll look into *knowledge-based* tasks for my experiments, i.e., they contain questions that require factual knowledge.
+For my experiments, I'll investigate *knowledge-based* tasks, i.e., tasks that contain questions requiring factual knowledge.